marcelrienks/fluidity/docs/deployment.md

    - Agent will dynamically discover server IPs at runtime

 3. **Runtime Operation**
-   - Agent startup: checks for configured server IP
+   - Agent startup: the agent always calls lifecycle Wake → Query to start a dedicated server instance and obtain its IP.
-   - If no IP configured: calls wake Lambda → polls query Lambda → discovers IP → writes to config
+   - The agent does not write discovered IPs to disk; the server instance is ephemeral and owned by the agent runtime.
-   - If connection fails: repeats discovery cycle
+   - If the connection to the started server fails the agent logs the error and exits; it does not re-trigger lifecycle discovery.
-   - Server can scale down when idle; agent wakes it up on demand
+   - Server can scale down when idle; the agent will call lifecycle Kill on shutdown to terminate its server.

 ### Why This Workflow?